Your House & Car in Chapter 13

 Skilled Bankruptcy Attorneys Serving Clients Across Hawaii

 Do you have a steady income but are drowning in debt?
 Did you know that filing for Chapter 13 bankruptcy can stop foreclosure, stop repossession, and allow you to become current on both your home and your car payments?
-As one of the largest filers of Honolulu bankruptcy, our experienced attorneys at the Law Offices of Blake Goodman PC know exactly how to arrange a payment plan for your mortgage and car loan to get your financial life back on the right track.
+As one of the largest filers of Honolulu bankruptcy, our experienced attorneys at Blake Goodman, PC, Attorney know exactly how to arrange a payment plan for your mortgage and car loan to get your financial life back on the right track.

 If you are being threatened with foreclosure or repossession, then filing for personal bankruptcy will immediately stop the proceedings through what is called the “automatic stay.”
 This is a court order that occurs instantly when filing bankruptcy and stops the lender from foreclosing upon a home or repossessing a vehicle.
 You can then review your options to save your home and car with your bankruptcy attorney.

 What Happens to My Home In Chapter 13?

 A Chapter 13 bankruptcy establishes a payment plan so you can catch up with your secured debt obligations (including a mortgage) over three to five years and discharge any remaining unsecured debts.
 Once the plan is approved by the court, you will make one single monthly payment to the bankruptcy trustee.
 This repayment plan will include provisions to help pay off any accumulated mortgage rearrange (the back amount owed).
 Most people who file Chapter 13 make all the required payments and eventually become current on the mortgage, saving their home.